Last Updated on May 12, 2022

 - Switching to favor wired digital communication over wireless.

 The fact that all of these guidelines aren’t already in place shows the situation we are blindly walking into on a global scale.
 The idea that experts in the field are so troubled about the threat 5G poses while telecoms and the FCC are only concerned with getting the technology out as fast as possible does not bode well for the future health of our species and planet.

 If dozens of studies have already demonstrated that there is a link between EMF exposure (at the levels emitted by 4G networks) and negative health outcomes, what sort of effects will we see once we are immersed in much higher frequencies, coming from countless, nearby sources at all hours of the day?

 One thing is certain: whether or not ubiquitous hyperconnectivity of our devices and data is actually going to improve our lives in a significant way, it will serve the purpose of continuing to bind every aspect of our lives to technology, and likely at the expense of our long-term health.
-Whether we want it or not, the next generation of wireless is fast approaching, with virtually nothing standing between us and the widespread implementation of this powerful and untested technology.
+At the moment, we should continue reduce our exposure to EMF radiation to protect ourselves with EMF shields, but whether we want it or not, the next generation of wireless is fast approaching, with virtually nothing standing between us and the widespread implementation of this powerful and untested technology.
 To quote Tom Wheeler, “The 5G revolution will touch all corners of this country.”